jeremiahmarks/dangerzone/mycode/mynotes/gitnotes.md

 ##git clean

 deletes all changed files.
 They are not stashed, they do not pass go, they do not collect anything.

+##git reset HEAD path/to/file

+Plainspeak: removes a file from an intended commit slightly more technical : resets the get pointer for the file to what it is in the head